moov-io/terms-dictionary/README.md

 - **image cash letter (ICL)**<a id="icl"></a>: See [Check 21](#check-21).

+- **independent sales organization (ISO)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.

+- **instant account verification (IAV)**<a id="instant-account-verification"></a>: An account ownership verification tactic where a user provides credentials for their financial institution, and an automated process signs in on their behalf to retrieve account information.
+See also [microdeposit](#microdeposit).

 - **interchange fee**<a id="interchange"></a>: In credit card processing, this refers to the fees paid by the acquiring bank to the issuing bank to compensate for transaction-related costs.
 Card networks like Visa and Mastercard establish interchange fee rates, which vary by merchant size, merchant type, transaction amount, and card type.

 - **international bank account number (IBAN)**<a id="iban"></a>: An alphanumeric code composed of up to 34 characters that identifies an individual account in an international transaction.

-- **independent sales organization (ISO)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.

 - **International Organization for Standardization (ISO)**<a id="iso-standards"></a>: An international standard setting organization involved in everything from food safety to financial services.
 As ISO puts it, a standard is "a formula that describes the best way of doing something".
 Notable financial standards are ISO 8583 and ISO 20022.